criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/AudienceApi.md

-Search segments based on the provided filters.( by ids or retailer ids)
+Returns a list of segments that match the provided filters.
+If present, the filters are AND&#39;ed together when applied.

 ### Example